ADVANTECH-Corp/eio-is200-linux-kernel-driver/README.md

   Video backlight: eiois200_bl
   Watchdog: eiois200_wdt
 ```
+## OS supported
+> These drivers have been verified on Linux kernel 5.15, 5.19, 6.2, 6.5.
 ## Get the source first.
 > Get it from Github repository with the following command in the Linux terminal.